nikolanovoselec/claude-unleashed/README.md

 This is an unofficial tool and not supported by Anthropic.
 Use at your own risk.

 **SECURITY WARNING**:
-- This tool bypasses safety mechanisms intentionally built into the Claude CLI
+- YOLO mode bypasses safety mechanisms intentionally built into the Claude CLI
 - The `--dangerously-skip-permissions` flag was designed for use in container environments
-- By using this tool, you acknowledge that:
+- By using this tool in YOLO mode, you acknowledge that:
   - Important safety checks are being bypassed
   - Claude may access files it normally would not have permission to access
   - You accept full responsibility for any security implications

 Anthropic designed these safety checks for good reason.
-Only use claude-yolo if you fully understand and accept these risks.
+Only use YOLO mode if you fully understand and accept these risks.
+Use SAFE mode when you want the standard Claude CLI protections.